 There is more to giving a baby a bottle than just filling the bottle and putting it into your baby’s mouth.
 We asked the postpartum doulas and newborn care specialists of Orange County for their best bottle feeding tips and advice!

-Finding A Doula: What Sets Us Apart
+Finding A Doula in Orange County: What Sets Us Apart

 When we first started considering phasing out our agency and transitioning to a doula matching service, we had a lot of questions about how it would work and if it would be sustainable.
 One of the biggest joys in running our doula agency was having the opportunity to get to know our clients and support them through their entire journey.
 And while we knew we weren’t the first doula agency to have to pivot after independent contractor laws changed (nor would we be the last!) ultimately it was important to us that we didn’t lose the opportunity to connect with those searching for a doula in Orange County.